angular/angular/adev/src/content/guide/di/dependency-injection.md

 When you register a provider at the component level, you get a new instance of the service with each new instance of that component.

-Note: Declaring a service like this causes `HeroService` to always be included in your application— even if the service is unused.
+NOTE: Declaring a service like this causes `HeroService` to always be included in your application— even if the service is unused.

 ### At application root level using `ApplicationConfig`